 “In my experience gardening with kids, greens, carrots, radishes and beets are quick growers and are fun to harvest,” says Urban Feed and Garden's Kristi Robertson.
 “Harvest over the course of the growing season.
 You can have multiple root vegetables and they’re always exciting to dig up.
 Also, they can all be grown in containers, for those with limited space.”

 Seeds or starts

-“With root vegetables, I always start with seeds because they are difficult to transplant,” Robertson said.
+“With root vegetables, I always start with seeds because they are difficult to transplant,” Robertson says.
 “Many things can still be started from seed — it's not too late!
 Seeds are cheaper, but more time-consuming.”

 If you want to plant starts, now is the time to get them, says Jenni Sample, owner of The Mason Jar Farm, whose products are available at select farmers markets and by CSA.

 “With most people who ‘fail’ at gardening, I notice it isn’t always the garden.
-It is the fact that we buy bad starts and in a few weeks they will be root bound in the pots and turn yellow from the soil deprivation in the pot and or lack of water,” she says.
+It is the fact that we buy bad starts and in a few weeks they will be root-bound in the pots and turn yellow from the soil deprivation in the pot and/or lack of water,” she says.
 “Get them now while they are healthy and are ready to grow.
-The brassica family takes up to 90 days to be ready to harvest but is worth the wait — broccoli, cauliflower, cabbages.
+The brassica family takes up to 90 days to be ready to harvest, but is worth the wait — broccoli, cauliflower, cabbages.
 Other fun favorites to start now from seeds are beets, carrots, onions, kale, peas and beans.”